mmkuang/grayclhn.github.io/handouts/_posts/2009-09-01-job-market-notes.md

   * **A CV:** The department will encourage you to use its template, which is (unfortunately) very ugly.
 It probably doesn't matter if it is ugly... but I didn't use their template.
+I also didn't use my current online CV, which is also ugly.

   * **A webpage.**